MNazran/MyRide_FYP/README.md

 2. Car Position Mapping Module <br/>
 Car mapping module is developed to show users about the car position in a map.
 This module uses Google Maps API to load the map file.
 3. Authentication Module <br/>
 This module is purposed for adding security measure in the mobile application.
-Users need to register and login to their account to use the app.
+Users need to register and login to their account to use the app.<br/>
 ![image](https://github.com/MNazran/MyRide_FYP/assets/121558403/db038223-aac2-41b6-86ae-24cf39ab1390)